Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: CrimeNER Database

-The primary goal of CrimeNERdb is to provide researchers with a fine-grained general crime dataset.
+The primary goal of CrimeNER-db is to provide researchers with a fine-grained general crime dataset.
 In order to do that, based on previous work on fine-grained NER databases~\cite{ding2021few}, we define a two-level hierarchy for entity types, coarse and fine-grained, and classify each token as part of a coarse entity with its corresponding fine-grained entity type, or as a non-entity.
-The coarse entity types we defined for CrimeNERdb are described as:
+The coarse entity types that we defined for CrimeNER-db are described as follows:

-\begin{itemize} \item \textbf{Crime}: Refers to illegal activities performed by an individual or group of people that violate laws and regulations of the country where they happened.
+\begin{itemize} \item \textbf{Crime}: Refers to illegal activities performed by an individual or group of people that violate the laws and regulations of the country where they happened.
 Terrorist attacks and events are also considered as Crime entities.
-As fine-grained crime entity types we consider: Terrorism, Fraud, Illegal Traffic, Theft, Burglar, Drug-related, Homicide, Sexual crimes, Hate crimes and Others. \item \textbf{Actor}: refers to the individual, group of people or organization that committed a crime or is accused of committing one.
-We distinguish between 4 fine-grained actor entity types: Criminal Person(which can be an individual or a non-organized group of people), Criminal Organization, Terrorist Person (which can be an individual or a non-organized group of people) and Terrorist Organization. \item \textbf{Agent}: Refers to individuals that act against criminal activities or that act to enforce the law against criminals.
-We also consider government officials and members of government bodies as agents.
-We divide this entity type in three different fine-grained types: Law Enforcement, Government and Legal. \item \textbf{Agency}: Refers to public or private organizations that act against criminal activities or that enforce the law against criminals.
-As with the Agent coarse type, we also consider government bodies and division's as agencies.
-We define the same three fine-grained entity types as with the Agent entity type. \item \textbf{Logistic}: Refers to logistics details of the crimes mentioned in the documents or other useful details for law enforcement agencies.
+As fine-grained crime entity types, we consider: Terrorism, Fraud, Illegal traffic, Theft, Drug-related crimes, Homicides, Sexual crimes, Hate crimes, and Other crimes. \item \textbf{Actor}: refers to the individual, group of people, or organization that committed a crime or is accused of committing one.
+We distinguish between 4 fine-grained actor entity types: Criminal Person(which can be an individual or a non-organized group of people), Criminal Organization, Terrorist Person (which can be an individual or a non-organized group of people), and Terrorist Organization. \item \textbf{Agent \& Agency}: Refers to individuals or organizations that act against criminal activities or who act to enforce the law against criminals.
+We also consider government officials and members of government bodies as this type of entity.
+We divide this entity type into three different fine-grained types: Law Enforcement, Government and Legal. \item \textbf{Logistic}: Refers to specific useful details for law enforcement agencies that are mentioned in the documents.
 The fine entity types we consider in this case are: Location, GPE, Date, Weapons and Explosives and Money. \end{itemize}

-To better understand each of the entity types, we provide examples of each coarse and fine-grained entity type on Table~\ref{tab::examples}.
+To better understand each coarse and fine entity label, we provide CrimeNER-db examples of all of them in Table~\ref{tab::examples}.